Microsoft/azure-docs.pt-pt/articles/dns/private-dns-getstarted-cli.md

 ## <a name="test-the-private-zone"></a>Testar a zona privada

-Agora você pode testar a resolução de nome para sua zona privada **Private.contoso.com** .
+Agora pode testar a resolução de nomes para a sua zona privada **private.contoso.com.**

 ### <a name="configure-vms-to-allow-inbound-icmp"></a>Configurar as VMs para permitir ICMP de entrada